HWY 351- DIXIE

 Cause and the Role of Weather and Climate

-Cause: The cause of the HWY 351- DIXIE Fire is currently under investigation.
+Cause: The official cause of the fire remains undetermined and is currently under investigation.